MarinaHuber/Public-TrashShare/README.md

 Notes:

-Objective-C
+Objective-C,

+Swift,
+CoreLocation,
-Swift, UIKit, CoreLocation, Parse Server
+Parse Server

 Note: This project is partly removed to prevent cloning.
 Also needs a good cleanup/refactoring.
 Main usage:
 PFFileObject